Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona Performance Insights

-- The Wildcats are outscoring opponents by 30.8 points per game with a +216 scoring differential overall.
-They put up 93.4 points per game (third in college basketball) and allow 62.6 per contest (26th in college basketball).
+- The Wildcats have a +216 scoring differential, topping opponents by 30.8 points per game.
+They're putting up 93.4 points per game to rank third in college basketball and are allowing 62.6 per outing to rank 26th in college basketball.

-- Arizona records 42.7 rebounds per game (first in college basketball) while conceding 25.0 per outing to its opponents.
-It outrebounds opponents by 17.7 boards per game.
+- The 42.7 rebounds per game Arizona averages rank first in the nation, and are 17.7 more than the 25 its opponents grab per outing.

-- Arizona knocks down 8.0 three-pointers per game (135th in college basketball) compared to its opponents' 7.4.
-It shoots 37.8% from deep while its opponents hit 31.5% from long range.
+- Arizona knocks down 8 three-pointers per game (135th in college basketball), while its opponents have made 7.4 on average.

-- The Wildcats average 109.0 points per 100 possessions (12th in college basketball), while allowing 73.0 points per 100 possessions (second in college basketball).
+- The Wildcats rank 12th in college basketball with 109 points scored per 100 possessions, and second in college basketball defensively with 73 points conceded per 100 possessions.

-- Arizona has committed 13.4 turnovers per game (288th in college basketball action), 2.2 fewer than the 15.6 it forces on average (28th in college basketball).
+- Arizona wins the turnover battle by 2.2 per game, committing 13.4 (288th in college basketball) while its opponents average 15.6.

 Wisconsin Performance Insights

-- The Badgers put up 73.6 points per game (212th in college basketball) while giving up 63.1 per contest (30th in college basketball).
-They have a +94 scoring differential and outscore opponents by 10.5 points per game.
+- The Badgers' +94 scoring differential (outscoring opponents by 10.5 points per game) is a result of putting up 73.6 points per game (212th in college basketball) while giving up 63.1 per outing (30th in college basketball).

-- The 32.1 rebounds per game Wisconsin accumulates rank 230th in college basketball, 8.0 more than the 24.1 its opponents grab.
+- The 32.1 rebounds per game Wisconsin accumulates rank 230th in college basketball, eight more than the 24.1 its opponents record.

-- Wisconsin has come up on top in the turnover battle by 3.3 per game, committing 9.8 (46th in college basketball) while forcing 13.1 (109th in college basketball).
+- Wisconsin has committed 3.3 fewer turnovers than its opponents, averaging 9.8 (46th in college basketball) while forcing 13.1 (109th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.